How to Make Your Settlement Successful

 You will be allowed to do a final walk-through of your home prior to closing.
 Schedule it earlier in the day so you can complete it before you head over to the actual closing.
 It should take about 30 minutes.

 This is your opportunity to see if any damage has been done to the property and if any agreed upon repair work has been completed.
-Carefully go through the home this last time to see if anything is amiss since you have the opportunity to bring it up at your settlement (not afterward!).
+Carefully go through the home this one more time to see if anything is amiss since you have the opportunity to bring it up at your settlement (not afterward!).

 You are not doing another inspection, but just making sure that any repairs that were agreed upon have been done and ensuring the home is still in the same condition as when you wrote the contract.